Facts and Figures

 Collaborations

-• PCHC has a very strong relationship with The Providence Center, the largest behavioral health center in the State.
+- PCHC has a strong relationship with The Providence Center, the largest behavioral health center in the State.

-• PCHC participates in a Medicare Accountable Care Organization (ACO) with our partners at HCN in Florida, the only one of its kind in the state, called Health Care Choice.
+- PCHC participates in a Medicare Accountable Care Organization (ACO) with our partners at Health Choice Network in Florida.

 Local Board Control

-• PCHC is governed by a local 13 member Board of Directors, of which over 51% are patients of PCHC.
+- PCHC is governed by a local Board of Directors, of which over 51% are patients of PCHC.

 Implementation of the Affordable Care Act (ACA)